dullroar/miki/README.rst

 Now decide to go to the top of the wiki
 (or anywhere in between, if you like).

-I'll go to a page in TopicA.
+I'll go to a page in ``TopicA``.
-There's no purely navigational link, and specifically no link to the top.
+There's no purely navigational link on the page, and specifically no link to the top.

 You could repeatedly click the back button, and depending on the route you took to get to this file, you might end up where you want.
 Or not.

-Uppity/Up let's you move up the URL levels, similar to moving up in a file manager.
+Uppity/Up lets you move up the URL levels, similar to moving up in a file manager.

 .. figure:: uppity.png